wp-plugins/featurific-for-wordpress/readme.txt

 2.3 seems to be limited, I'll post more information as it becomes available.

-= How do I move Featurific to another location on my page? =
+= How do I move Featurific to another location on my page? (aka How do I manually install Featurific?) =

 Many Featurific templates look better in a sidebar than in the main content area.
 To move Featurific to the side bar or any other location, just edit your theme.
 Featurific for Wordpress automatically inserts itself into your index.php or